sry9681/home-buying-plan/README.md

 ## Features
 - User account system for saving personal calculations
-- Mortgage calculator with detailed cost breakdown
+- Mortgage calculator with detailed cost breakdown for calculating the monthly payment
 - Savings tracker with multiple contributor support
-- Interactive charts showing financial projections
+- Interactive chart showing the progress towards the savings goal while paying off the home.
+Currently the mortgage and savings amount both start at the same time, but this will be changed in the future.
-- Goal setting and progress visualization
+- Login/Logout system with personal calculations persistently saved in SQLite per user.

 ![image](https://github.com/user-attachments/assets/6850f3ff-14e1-4b12-8be3-186f267563eb)